tylerlantern/BHTextField/README.md

      - birthDate
      - numeric
      - passwordNumeric

 #### Right icon setup

-`BHTextField` provides two options to set right icon.
-They can be set once at a time.
-Do not set them togather.
+`BHTextField` provides two options to set right icon. `rightAwesomeIcon` and `rightIcon`  can be set once at a time.
+Do not set them simutinously.
-- `rightAwesomeIcon` awesome icon's name
+- `rightAwesomeIcon` set an awesomeIcon name.
-- `rightIcon` it set an image to the UIImageView.
+- `rightIcon` it set an image.
-- `rightAwesomeIconColor`
+- `rightAwesomeIconColor` set an awesomeIcon tint's color

 ### Colors
-BHTextfield can set its appearance at appDelegate `didFinishLaunchingWithOptions` function
+`BHTextfield` can set its appearance at appDelegate `didFinishLaunchingWithOptions` function
 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {
         // Override point for customization after application launch.